36 Area under a curve

 function riemann(f, xs; method="right")

-Ms = (left = (f,a,b) -> f(a),
+= (left = (f,a,b) -> f(a),

-right= (f,a,b) -> f(b),
+Ms = (f,a,b) -> f(b),

-trapezoid = (f,a,b) -> (f(a) + f(b))/2,
+right= (f,a,b) -> (f(a) + f(b))/2,

-simpsons = (f,a,b) -> (c = a/2 + b/2; (1/6) * (f(a) + 4*f(c) + f(b))),
+trapezoid = (f,a,b) -> (c = a/2 + b/2; (1/6) * (f(a) + 4*f(c) + f(b))),

-_riemann(Ms[Symbol(method)], f, xs)
+)_riemann(Ms[Symbol(method)], f, xs)

 end